chirp2go/EatBugsYouSpiders/docs/statement.md

 # EBYS — Eat Bugs You Spiders!

-We built a web and we live on it.
+We built a web and live on it.
-We are spiders and perhaps we should also adapt to their diet! 🦗
+We are now spiders and perhaps we should also adapt our diet! 🦗